oktadev/okta-blog/_source/_posts/2022-06-19-kubernetes-jhipster-aws.md

   ...
 ```

 You also need to configure the registry to use OAuth.
-In the `kubernetes/registry-k8s/jhipster-registry.yml` file, add `oauth` to the values under `SPRING_PROFILES_ACTIVE` (as shown below).
+In the `kubernetes/registry-k8s/jhipster-registry.yml` file, add `oauth2` to the values under `SPRING_PROFILES_ACTIVE` (as shown below).

 `kubernetes/registry-k8s/jhipster-registry.yml`